Syndica/sig/src/gossip/readme.md

 #### CrdsTable Keys: `CrdsValueLabel`

 For example, a `LegacyContactInfo` struct includes many socket address fields, however, its corresponding `CrdsValueLabel` is only its pubkey.
-If we assume that each validator corresponds to one `Pubkey`, this means we'll only store one `LegacyContactInfo` per validator in the CRDS table.
+This means we'll only store one `LegacyContactInfo` per `Pubkey` in the CRDS table (ie, if we assume that each validator corresponds to one `Pubkey`, then this means well only store on contact info per validator).

 ```zig=
 // the full contact info struct (including pubkeys, sockets, and more)